-Being a Catholic college is at the very core of our mission at La Roche College.
+Being a Catholic college is at the very core of our mission at La Roche University.
 All that we strive to do is informed and guided by the Word of God.

 In observance of our 50th anniversary in 2013, La Roche acquired The Saint John’s Bible Heritage Edition, a fine art reproduction of the first handwritten and hand-illuminated Bible produced in more than 500 years, since the invention of the printing press, according to the Benedictine Monks of Saint John’s Abbey and University in Minnesota, who commissioned the project.